Improving Language Model Prompting in Support of Semi-autonomous Task Learning: Prompt Engineering

 \section{Prompt Engineering}

-Having described the context and requirements for learning new tasks, we can better describe the primary emphasis and goal of the work reported in this paper.
-Given a new task to learn, a specific context, and a particular embodiment, the agent's goal is to construct queries (prompts) to the LLM that return responses that achieve good reasonableness, relevance, and interpretability.
-What criterion is sufficient for achieving ``good'' is specific to a given application.
-For this effort, we focus on improving the three measures as we explore variations of strategies rather than setting minimally acceptable values for them.
+Given a new task to learn, a specific context, and a particular embodiment, the agent's goal is to construct a prompt that results in a response that achieves acceptable reasonableness, relevance, and interpretability.
+The exact criterion that is sufficient for achieving ``acceptability'' will be specific to a given application.
+In this paper, we identify prompt engineering strategies that progressively improve performance on the measures rather than setting minimally acceptable values for them.

-The strategies we discuss extend a previously developed template-based prompting strategy \citep{wray_language_2021_local}.
+The strategies we discuss extend an earlier template-based prompting strategy \citep{wray_language_2021_local}.
 In that approach, general templates guide prompt construction by identifying various types of information that the agent needs to provide to the LLM.
 Table~\ref{tab:prompt_template} illustrates the basic template we use.\footnote{The ``full context'' variation includes additional delimiters and is located separately from the task definition.
-See section \ref{section:context} for a description.} Items in \textit{italic} represent delimiters in the prompt text that help the LLM recognize different ``parts'' of the prompt.
+See section \ref{section:context} for a description.} Items in \textit{italic} represent plain text delimiters in the prompt text that we have introduced to help differentiate components of the prompt.
+The delimiters have no special meaning or significance to the LLM.
 Items in \textbf{bold} are further decomposed in later lines.

 A \textbf{PROMPT} thus consists of a number of examples, followed by a partial task description.
-The partial task description includes a task goal description and a context description in a particular style and the keyword delimiter \textit{Steps:} followed by a ``1.''
-The template is designed so that the LLM will complete the partial task description, enumerating the steps needed to perform the task.
+The partial task description includes a task goal description and a context description in a particular style, and the plain text delimiter \textit{Steps:} followed by a ``1.''
+Because decoder LLMs are completion engines, this prompt template, when instantiated, drives the LLM to complete the partial task description, enumerating the steps needed to perform the task.
 Within an \textbf{EXAMPLE}, the LLM is given a full description of one or more example tasks, including the steps needed to execute each task.